katepete8/ConwaysGameOfLife/README.markdown

 # Conway's Game of Life

 A Pen created on CodePen.io.
-Original URL: [https://codepen.io/irresponsiblePanda/pen/abWvgjx](https://codepen.io/irresponsiblePanda/pen/abWvgjx).
+[Can be viewed here](https://codepen.io/katePetersen/pen/abWvgjx).